 The three of us would spend countless hours working late into the night in either one of the classrooms at KIA or in my apartment’s small living room.
 While we wrote, we would order pizza with some of the strangest toppings one could imagine.
 It was a lot of work, but we also spent many enjoyable hours talking about our different cultures during our many breaks.
 A very rewarding point is that by the time I departed Japan, I actually saw the two books on shelves in Japanese bookstores.
 I even made enough money from the project to fund a spring break in Thailand and Hong Kong.
 A great literary experience…

 Three times published in the hard copy of Metropolis Magazine in Tokyo in their feature section “Photo of the Week.”

 These are five of my eight photos that were recognized as the “Photo of the Day” on Metropolis Magazine’s online version.

 One of my more difficult portfolios to shoot is titled “People of the Train.”
 Tokyo Weekender, the leading international magazine in Japan, published in their September issue a photo essay on my work.
 The photos tried to capture the life and culture of the Japanese commuter train .
 Here the train is the fiber that connects all aspects of one’s life.
 Each day the average worker, student, or shopper spends hours on these speedy and punctual vehicles, and there are strict norms of behavior that all follow.
 These photos were a challenge to shoot, but I actually met some great people trying to document this commuter wonder of Japan.

 2016 U.S. Army Digital Photography Contest

 In last year’s U.S. Army Photo Contest, I was fortunate to have two entries recognized.
-My fellow photographers of Camp Zama, Japan did very well in having 7 photos recognized in this worldwide photo competition.
+My fellow photographers and friends of Camp Zama, Japan did very well in having seven photos recognized in this worldwide photo competition.